zm-git-dev/TSNAD_update/README.md

 5. VEP

 		unzip ensembl-vep-release-*.zip
+		cd ensembl-vep-release-*
 		perl INSTALL.pl

-	if it is not help, try following step:
+	if it is not help, try following step, in the folder *ensembl-vep-release-* * :

 		mkdir src
 		cd src